Raku/marketing/README.md

-# marketing
+# Marketing Resources for Perl 6 Language

-Marketing resources for Perl 6 language
+This repository contains brochures and various assets useful for marketing the Perl 6 language.